Swedish Armed Forces Headquarters: Medals

 In 2010, the Högkvarterets förtjänstmedalj ("Swedish Armed Forces Headquarters Medal of Merit") in gold and silver (HKVGM/SM) was established.

 Commanding officers

 In conjunction with the Swedish Armed Forces Headquarters reorganization in 1998, a special position was created as Deputy Supreme Commander to relieve the Supreme Commander of the Swedish Armed Forces.
 The Deputy Supreme Commander led the Headquarters work through coordination of the operations.
 He also exercised employer responsibility for the staff in the Headquarters.
 In order to coordinate the operations he had a Coordination Department.
 A formal position of chief of the Swedish Armed Forces Headquarters was established in 2002.
+Since 1 January 2023, the Chief of the Defence Staff is the head of the Swedish Armed Forces Headquarters.